Inside the Valrico-FishHawk Chamber of Commerce: What They Actually Do

 High School Scholarships

 The VFCC awards scholarships to graduating high school seniors who are entering trade schools.
 This is not a token $200 gift card.
-It is a meaningful investment in students pursuing skilled trades — electricians, plumbers, HVAC technicians, welders, and similar careers that keep our community running.
+It is a meaningful investment in students pursuing skilled trades — electricians, plumbers, HVAC technicians, welders, and similar careers that keep our community running and are chronically short-staffed.

 Teacher Appreciation